• What is Peer EARS? A peer-to-peer support resource to promote mental health and well-being by offering Empathy, Assistance, and Referral Support.

 • How can Peer EARS help me?
-Whether you are struggling with homesickness, academic pressure, personal stress, feeling disconnected, and navigating relationships, or other stress- our Peer EARS consultants are here to help!
+Peer EARS consultants offer one-on-one meetings to listen, offer support, and provide guidance.
+Peer EARS also hosts monthly social activities to help you destress and build social connectionsIf you are struggling with homesickness, academic pressure, personal stress, feeling disconnected, and navigating relationships, or other issues- our Peer EARS consultants are here to help!

 • When and where can I find Peer EARS?